PierreSenellart/provsql/doc/TODO/continuous_distributions.md

    simultaneously.
 Largest expressivity gain in the entire roadmap.
 4. **Second architectural step: stochastic processes (§D.2).** Builds on §D.1.
-5. **Research track in parallel.** Causal interventions (§D.3), Shapley over RV-valued payoffs (§E.1), and provenance of sampled values (§E.2, with §E.3 alongside) can be explored independently of (2)–(4), and would each plausibly anchor a paper.
+5. **Research track in parallel.** Causal interventions (§D.3) and provenance of sampled values (§E.1, with §E.2 alongside) can be explored independently of (2)–(4), and would each plausibly anchor a paper.
 The probabilistic-circuit subsystem (§D.4) is lowest priority and most naturally falls out of §§A.2/D.1 rather than being pursued on its own.